ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 The revelation of another gift seemed to surprise Wèi WúXiàn a little bit.
 And, every time Lán WàngJī wanted to give him a present, he would try hard to behave.
 So, he tidied up Lán WàngJī’s clothes.

-He then asked, “Why are you holding me in such an ambiguous way when you are not in a hurry to take me to the bed?"
+He then asked, "Why are you holding me in such an ambiguous way when you are not in a hurry to take me to the bed?"

 “Am I not allowed to carry you like this?” retorted Lán WàngJī.